Awesome

 assert note.children[0].title == "Child note"

-Add a child branch with a branch prefix:
+Add a child branch implicitly with prefix specified as tuple[Note, str]

 child = Note(title="Child note")